FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 .. image:: images/interface-7.png

 The Commit button has additional options available via a dropdown.
-Details on each dropdown option are as follows:

 * *Commit* - traditional path of committing scores as final
-* *Commit with Comments -* allows for Scorekeeper to enter a comment before the scores are committed
+* *Commit with Comments* - allows for entering a comment before the scores are committed

-At official events, if the scores were edited by the Scorekeeper after the match, a comment will be required regardless of selection.
+At official events, if the scores were edited by the Scorekeeper after the match a comment will be required regardless of selection.
 A comment is also required if any team was assigned a card.
 If required or requested, a box will appear during the commit process.
 Select from the template buttons as a starting point for comments or type freely in the provided box.

 .. image:: images/interface-8.png